Kolong-Meja/search-cli/README.md

     print("Hello World!")
 ```

-> **Info**
+> [!NOTE]
-this is just an example, the output will vary depending on the type of file you entered and the program in the file you entered
+> this is just an example, the output will vary depending on the type of file you entered and the program in the file you entered

 ### How to delete a file?